BarbaraPFloresRios/IDS703_NLP_NaturalLanguageProcessing/GradientDescent/README.md

 **PyTorch:**

-For this task, we will use the PyTorch library to optimize our model with gradient descent.

-PyTorch is an open-source machine learning library that provides a flexible and dynamic framework for building and training deep neural networks.
-It is widely used in both research and production due to its intuitive design and support for GPU acceleration.
-PyTorch offers tools for automatic differentiation, making it easier to implement custom neural network architectures and optimize them using gradient-based methods like gradient descent.
-It has a rich ecosystem of libraries and community support, making it a popular choice for developing state-of-the-art machine learning models.

-We will specifically use the Adam algorithm.
-The Adam algorithm (Adaptive Moment Estimation) is a popular and efficient optimization method used in deep learning and is available in PyTorch as part of the optimization package.
-Adam combines the advantages of stochastic gradient descent (SGD) with moments and adaptability in the learning rate to converge faster and more stably during the training of neural networks.
+In this project, we utilize the PyTorch library for model optimization using gradient descent.
+PyTorch is a versatile open-source machine learning framework recognized for its dynamic design, GPU support, and extensive community backing.
+It simplifies custom neural network creation and gradient-based optimization, making it a preferred choice for both research and production.
+Specifically, we employ the Adam algorithm (Adaptive Moment Estimation) within PyTorch, a highly effective optimization technique that combines elements of stochastic gradient descent (SGD) with adaptive learning rates, ensuring quicker and more stable convergence during neural network training.

 **Assigment:**